Engineered cotton grows on alternative fertilizer

 Wily weeds can develop resistance to herbicides, allowing them to compete with genetically modified crops designed to tolerate weed-killing chemicals.
-Now, a team is proposing another approach to genetically engineering crops to outwit weeds: cotton that feeds on an alternative fertilizer, one that weeds can’t use (Proc.
+Now, a team is proposing another approach to genetically engineering crops to outgrow weeds: cotton that feeds on an alternative fertilizer, one that weeds can’t use (Proc.
 Natl.
 Acad.
 Sci.
 USA 2018, DOI: 10.1073/pnas.1804862115).
-The scientists haven’t yet tested the crops in actual fields, but they say if proven effective, their tactic may suppress weeds and prevent environmental pollution caused by overuse of the traditional fertilizer phosphate.

-Regular plants need phosphate to grow, but the new cotton can survive on phosphite instead, because the crop is engineered to contain a bacterial gene that confers the ability to convert phosphite to phosphate, explains Luis Herrera-Estrella, who co-led the work.
-His team at Mexico’s National Laboratory of Genomics for Biodiversity previously demonstrated the technology in tobacco, and independent researchers have done the same with rice.
-Genetically modifying those plants is relatively easy, however, and no one had demonstrated that a crop with this gene could outcompete herbicide-resistant weeds.
+Regular plants need phosphate to grow, but the new cotton can survive on phosphite instead because the crop is engineered to contain a bacterial gene that confers the ability to convert phosphite to phosphate, explains Luis Herrera-Estrella of Mexico’s National Laboratory of Genomics for Biodiversity, who co-led the work with Texas A&M University’s.

-So they called Keerti Rathore at Texas A&M University, an expert in modifying the cotton genome, which is more challenging.
+Keerti Rathore.
 Their combined teams developed transgenic cotton that grows just as well on phosphite as regular cotton grows on phosphate.
-In soils with varied chemical and nutrient profiles, the plants outcompeted a bane of cotton farmers’ existence: a weed called Palmer amaranth, or pigweed, that resists the common herbicide glyphosate.
+In soils with varied chemical and nutrient profiles, the plants outcompeted a bane of cotton farmers’ existence: Palmer amaranth, or pigweed, which resists the common herbicide glyphosate.
 The first trials outside the greenhouse commence later this month in Texas.
-The cotton plants are not patented but Herrera-Estrella’s team has patented the gene technology.
-A spinoff company cofounded by Herrera-Estrella, StelaGenomics, is developing it for use with other crops.
+A spin-off company cofounded by Herrera-Estrella, StelaGenomics, is developing the technology for use with other crops.

-Phosphite is already used to kill fungi in crops, but manufacturers would need to scale up production to accommodate fertilizer demands, if this strategy ever reaches widespread use.
+Phosphite is used to kill fungi in crops, but manufacturers would need to scale up production to accommodate fertilizer demands, if this strategy ever reaches widespread use.
 Farmers might be able to apply less phosphite than they would phosphate, Bodnar says.
-Phosphate has a significant environmental problem: It can run off farmlands into waterways, where the compound promotes the growth of toxic and harmful algal blooms.
+Phosphate can run off farmlands into waterways, where the compound promotes the growth of toxic and harmful algal blooms.
 But phosphite should be used carefully, Bodnar adds, because long-term use might select for bacteria in soil and waterways that convert phosphite to phosphate, thus recreating the phosphate problem.

-This work likely wouldn’t eliminate herbicide use, says weed expert Lynn Sosnoskie at the University of California Cooperative Extension.
-“I would be thinking about how weed communities will adapt to this technology,” and how to ensure this solution lasts, she says.

 Join the conversation